 It’s no surprise that I found my first boyfriend during our first week of college orientation.
 I was free and able to explore who I was without worrying about being watched.
 I wanted to prove to myself that I was worthy of being loved.
 Even still, as I entered the cafeteria hand in hand with my boyfriend to grab lunch together during a break, I was called a “dyke” by strangers passing by.
 At the time, it was probably for wearing a rainbow necklace or orange corduroys in a conservative town, but I wondered if they saw something I didn’t.
 If I was just shoving exploring my sexuality away by busying myself with America’s Next Top Model marathons.

 After a lot of grieving and repeatedly playing the saddest Morrissey songs I could find, I met my now-partner and fell in love.

 The assumptions around my queerness didn’t stop in high school.
 They continued after my second marriage to my now husband.
 There was that time when my colleague and I were co-working at a LGBT community center, when an acquaintance came up to chat with us.
 We started sharing mutual interests: Star Trek, Golden Girls, and Rufus Wainwright, when I was abruptly asked, “Are you sure you’re not gay?”

 My response was my typical, awkward “Yep, I’m sure, I’m straight and married.”

 It didn’t matter how many LGBTQIA+ friends or pop culture icons I was surrounded by, I defined myself as straight because I had no “proof” that could confirm my sexuality to be anything else.

 Society can make us feel like we have to be sure before coming out.
-If I, as a woman in a long-term relationship with a man, identified as straight, no one would demand to know whether I was 100% certain I’d never be attracted to another gender.
+If I, as a person in a long-term relationship with a man, identified as straight, no one would demand to know whether I was 100% certain I’d never be attracted to another gender.
 But bisexual and pansexual attraction is so stigmatized and erased, that we’ve created a social narrative where you have to be incredibly secure in your identity, and have overcome hardships in its name, to claim it.